Pronunciation of 'Obstetrics and Gynecology'

 English (United States)

-The medical specialty focused on childbirth, pregnancy, and disorders of the female reproductive system.
+A branch of medicine that focuses on pregnancy, childbirth, and the health of the female reproductive system.